 You’ve probably got your own reasons for wanting to set prices by user role.
 However, here are some examples where user role pricing could be used:

-User role pricing for members only stores
+WooCommerce user role pricing for members only stores

 If you are running a members only store, you might want to offer your members different pricing for products depending on their membership level.
 For example, ‘Gold’ members will get products 10% cheaper than ‘Silver’ members.